binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 Host-only Adapter allows:

-1. The VM to talk to the host and other VMs connected to the host.
+1. The VM to talk to the host and other VMs connected to the host
-2. The host to talk to guest VMs.
-(often useful for the likes of demoing OWASP Zap Api where you may have Zap running on Kali and a vulnerable web app running on another VM or your physical hardware).
+2. The host to talk to guest VMs, often useful for the likes of demoing OWASP Zap Api where you may have Zap running on Kali and a vulnerable web app running on another VM or your physical hardware

 NAT networking allows the VM to talk to the internet via the host's network interface.